pyhys/minimalmodbus/doc/develop.rst

     MinimalModbus debug mode.
 Response from instrument: '\x01\x03\x02\x00º9÷' '\x02\x00º'

-Use this if you are to implement other Modbus functioncodes, as it takes care of CRC generation etc.
+Use this if you are to implement other Modbus function codes, as it takes care of CRC generation etc.

 There are several useful helper functions available in the :mod:`minimalmodbus` module.